freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/comparison-with-the-strict-inequality-operator.md

 # --instructions--

-Add the strict inequality operator to the `if` statement so the function will return `Not Equal` when `val` is not strictly equal to `17`
+Add the strict inequality operator to the `if` statement so the function will return the string `Not Equal` when `val` is not strictly equal to `17`

 # --hints--